-This One-Hour Sourdough Bread really goes from scratch to finish in one hour flat.
+This One-Hour Sourdough Bread goes from scratch to finish in one hour flat.
 You do need to add yeast to this recipe for the single rise, but the sourdough starter (or discard) adds terrific flavor and nutrition.
-If you love the flavor of sourdough breads but don't have the time to make a traditional loaf, this is the bread for you!
+If you love the flavor of sourdough bread but don't have the time to make a traditional loaf, this is the bread for you!

 Given how much I love getting things done quickly, and given how much I love baking with sourdough, I had been dying to try out a very quick, very easy sourdough bread.
 And, today, I want to share it with you.